 Drusillas Park offers primary classes a unique chance to bring learning to life with a school trip to the zoo.
-The children’s learning experience begins with hundreds of animals to see, imaginative and child friendly interpretation boards, eye catching interactive information displays, our Zoolympics Challenge, Animal Spotter Books and Trail, Collective Name Trail, Sensory Trail, Maasai area and our Farmyard.
+The children’s learning experience begins with hundreds of animal species to see, imaginative and child friendly interpretation boards, eye catching interactive information displays, our Zoolympics Challenge, Animal Spotter Books and Trail, Collective Name Trail, Maasai area and our Farmyard.

 A chance for the children to meet animals with 0, 6, 8 and hundreds of legs.
 The amazing world of minibeasts is brought to life in this session.